raetha/wyzesense2mqtt/README.md

 ### Removing a Dongle
 If a dongle is permanently removed (replaced, retired, or lost), ws2m retains its data directory and HA entities until you explicitly clean them up.
 A simple restart or USB glitch will not trigger cleanup — the data is preserved for recovery.

 **From Home Assistant:** A **Cleanup removed dongles** button appears on the WyzeSense2MQTT hub device page (under the **Configuration** entity category, not the default dashboard view).
-Pressing it compares the data directories on disk against the currently-connected dongles.
-Any dongle no longer connected has its retained MQTT discovery and status topics cleared and its `data/dongles/<mac>/` directory deleted.
-The operation is idempotent — if all known dongles are connected it does nothing.
+Pressing it compares the dongles recorded in the sensor registry against the currently-connected dongles.
+Any dongle no longer connected has its retained MQTT discovery and status topics cleared and its sensors removed from the registry.
+A companion **Cleanup orphaned sensors** button removes individual sensors that are no longer paired to any connected dongle.
+The **Paired sensors** and **Configured sensors** diagnostic entities on the hub device show when a gap exists worth cleaning up.
+All operations are idempotent — if nothing is stale they do nothing.

+Cleanup also happens automatically in stages: an hourly sweep marks any sensor no longer paired to a connected dongle as orphaned.
+Nothing visible changes — its entities remain in HA showing unavailable, and its configuration is untouched, so a rebooting remote or a temporary outage costs nothing; if the sensor comes back, the marker clears and discovery is republished automatically.
+Only after a sensor has been continuously orphaned for `orphan_retention_days` (default 7) are its retained MQTT topics cleared and its registry entries removed.
+If a sensor is re-paired to a different dongle while both are connected, the stale pairing is also removed from the old dongle's NVRAM automatically, so the paired-sensor count stays honest.

 > **Note:** Only press this button after a deliberate permanent removal.
 If a dongle is temporarily disconnected or experiencing a USB fault, wait until it is reconnected before using this button to avoid losing its sensor configuration.